KPC Medical College and Hospital

-KPC Medical College and Hospital is a private medical college situated in Jadavpur, Kolkata, West Bengal.
+KPC Medical College and Hospital is a private medical college situated in Jadavpur, Kolkata, West Bengal, India.
 It is affiliated to the West Bengal University of Health Sciences.
 It is the first private medical college in West Bengal.

 History

 KPC Medical College and Hospital was the first private-public-partnership (PPP) model medical college of West Bengal.
 Now it is completely Private Medical College not under PPP Model run by KPC Group.
-It was founded by Dr. Kali Pradip Chaudhuri, in the premises of Dr. K. S. Ray TB Hospital., founded by Dr. K. P. Chaudhuri himself.
+It was founded by Dr. Kali Pradip Chaudhuri, in the premises of Dr. K. S. Ray TB Hospital, founded by Dr. K. P. Chaudhuri himself.

 In January 2002, a memorandum of understanding was signed between the Government of West Bengal and a private sector for setting up the college.